ash-project/ash/documentation/topics/actions/read-actions.md

 end
 ```

+For a full list of all of the available options for configuring read actions, see [the Ash.Resource.Dsl documentation](dsl-ash-resource.html#actions-read).

 ## Ash.get!

 The `Ash.get!` function is a convenience function for running a read action, filtering by a unique identifier, and expecting only a single result.
 It is equivalent to the following code: